 Penalties for Various Offenses

-The penalties for assault offenses in Bellevue vary based on the specific offense and its level of classification.
+The penalties for assault offenses in Bellevue vary based on the specific charge and its level of classification.
 For example, assault offenses in the third degree are Class I misdemeanors punishable by a maximum penalty of one-year confinement and/or a $1,000 fine.
 However, if the alleged incident occurred as part of a fight, then the offense is a Class II misdemeanor punishable by a maximum penalty of six months confinement and a $1,000 fine.

 Assaulting a person by strangulation or suffocation is a Class IIIA felony which has a maximum penalty of three years imprisonment with eighteen months of post-release supervision and a $25,000 fine.
 However, aggravating circumstances, such as the use of a dangerous instrument, could result in an assault by suffocation or strangulation offense being charged as a Class IIA felony, the same as assault in the second degree.
 Class IIA felony offenses are punishable by a maximum of 20 years in prison.